angelcervant1/rb5-flight-summer-dev_ws/README.md

 # ROS Packages for Operating the Qualcomm RB5 Drone

+# This project was worked in a collaboration with the university of ottawa
 ## Is This Repository Right for You?

 This repository is ideal if you’re looking to: